tmbdev-tutorials/dl-2023/035-llms.md

 4. Conditional random fields (Lafferty et al.) - 2001
 5. Neural network language models (Bengio et al.) - 2003
 8. Transformer-based language models (Vaswani et al.) - 2017

-(NB: many of these actually have prior work, but these are the papers commonly referenced these days.)

 # Embeddings: word2vec and ELMO